Kicking out Ebola

 In Sierra Leone, the country with the highest reported number of Ebola cases during the 2014-16 crisis, we helped challenge Ebola-related stigma and shared life-saving information with large numbers of people, by means of:

 - A weekly radio discussion programme Kick Ebola Nar Salone (Kick Ebola out of Sierra Leone) and radio drama Mr Plan-Plan.
-Mr Plan-Plan was also broadcast in Liberia
+We also broadcast Mr Plan-Plan in Liberia

 - A special discussion and phone-in programmes during national “stay at home” initiatives during which volunteers searched door-to-door for Ebola cases